The University is proud to have achieved the Bronze Institutional award with Athena Swan.

 The Athena SWAN Charter evolved from work between the Athena Project and the Scientific Women’s Academic Network (SWAN), to advance the representation of women in science, technology, engineering, medicine and mathematics (STEMM).
-The following principles were agreed:
+Owing to the acknowledged personal and structural obstacles to women making the transition from PhD into a sustainable academic career in science, the following principles were agreed:

 - To address gender inequalities requires commitment and action from everyone, at all levels of the organisation